kserve/kserve/docs/samples/cabundle/README.md

 ### Using storage-config Secret

-If you want to apply the cabundle only to a specific inferenceservice, you can use a specific annotation on the `storage-config` Secret used by the inferenceservice.
+If you want to apply the cabundle only to a specific inferenceservice, you can use a specific annotation or variable(`certificate`) on the `storage-config` Secret used by the inferenceservice.
 In this case, you have to create the cabundle ConfigMap in the user namespace before you create the inferenceservice.

-- Create a Secret with the cabundle cert
+- Create a ConfigMap with the cabundle cert
   ~~~
   kubectl create configmap local-cabundle --from-file=/path/to/cabundle.crt